How Can We Help?

 Print

-Two commonly used metrics for quantifying the directional properties of an antenna radiation pattern are the front-to-rear ratio, F/R, and the front-to-back ratio, F/B.
+Two commonly used metrics for quantifying the directional properties of an antenna radiation pattern are the front-to-rear ratio (F/R) and the front-to-back ratio (F/B).
+Both F/R and F/B are crucial parameters for evaluating antenna performance, especially in applications requiring high directivity and low interference, such as point-to-point communication links and satellite systems.

-The F/R is the ratio of the maximum power radiated by the antenna in the forward direction (toward the front) to the maximum power radiated in the backward direction (toward the rear).
-This ratio indicates how much stronger the antenna’s radiation is in the forward direction compared to the backward direction.
-A high F/R indicates that the antenna has a strong directional gain in the forward direction and low radiation in the backward direction.
+• F/R is the ratio of the maximum power radiated by the antenna in the forward direction to the maximum power radiated in the backward direction.
+It indicates the antenna’s directional gain in the forward direction relative to its backward radiation.
+A high F/R signifies strong forward radiation and low backward radiation.

-These definitions are applicable to both horizontal (Theta = const.) and vertical (Phi = const.) radiation patterns in the absence of a ground plane.
-However, when a ground plane is present, there are some differences to be noted.
-For horizontal patterns, F/R and F/B are defined in the same way since the angular range covers 360 degrees.
-On the other hand, when it comes to vertical patterns, the angular range is limited to 180 degrees.
-In such cases, F/R refers to the ratio of the maximum signal in the pattern to the maximum signal in the opposite quadrant (as shown in Fig. 2) and it is called front-to-side ratio.
-However, F/B is irrelevant as there is no ‘back’ direction for an infinite horizontal plane, and as a result, AN-SOF will display a value of zero.
+These definitions are applicable to both horizontal (θ = const.) and vertical (φ = const.) radiation patterns in free space.
+However, the presence of a ground plane introduces complexities.
+For horizontal patterns, F/R and F/B calculations remain unchanged as the angular range spans 360 degrees.
+Conversely, for vertical patterns, the angular range is limited to 180 degrees.
+In this case, F/R is redefined as the front-to-side ratio, comparing the maximum signal to the maximum signal in the opposite quadrant (as depicted in Fig. 2).
+F/B becomes irrelevant due to the absence of a ‘back’ direction for an infinite ground plane, resulting in a zero value from AN-SOF.

-Fig. 2: Definition of Front-to-Side ratio for a vertical pattern when there is a ground plane.
+Fig. 2: Definition of Front-to-Side ratio for a vertical pattern in a polar plot when there is a ground plane.

 • To ensure proper calculations of F/R and F/B, select the Full 3D, Vertical or Horizontal options in the Far-Field panel.